ROTGP/auth-sodium/docs/README.md

    request with the user's private key, to ensure that the public key is valid

-The request must contain headers with the following metadata:
+Each request must contain headers with the following
+metadata:
  - a unique identifier for the
-user to be authenticated (like an email address)
+user to be authenticated (for example: an email address)
  - a
    [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce)
  - a timestamp